kevintpeng/Learn-Something-Every-Day/Production-Engineering/Chef.md

   - used to automatically provision new machines
 - provides abstraction to make reasoning about infrastructure easier

+TL;DR, chef configures and provisions nodes (a network of machines known to the chef server) on a chef-client run, by building a run-list (from roles and recipes, to bring the node to the desired state) and a set of attributes to check the node's state (defined by the node, cookbooks and roles).

 ### Background
 - virtualization and containers are two technologies that have changed how infrastructure is deployed and managed
   - Containers allow a single machine to host many working configurations.